cyiza22/Breast-canser_screening/README.md

 ### Key Milestones

+1. **Gail Model Implementation:** Faithful implementation of the NCI-validated Gail Model for 5-year and lifetime risk estimation, adapted for Rwanda's healthcare context.

-1. **End-to-end ML Pipeline:** From raw ultrasound images to mobile prediction, including model training, conversion (H5 → TFLite → TFJS), and cloud deployment.
+2. **End-to-end ML Pipeline:** From raw ultrasound images to mobile prediction, including model training, conversion (H5 → TFLite → TFJS), and cloud deployment.

-2. **Offline-First Architecture:** Critical for rural Rwanda where internet connectivity is unreliable.
+3. **Offline-First Architecture:** Critical for rural Rwanda where internet connectivity is unreliable.
 The TFJS model runs entirely on-device, and AsyncStorage caches results for later sync.

-3. **3-Tier Microservices:** Mobile app, Laravel API, and FastAPI ML service are independently deployable.
-The ML model can be retrained and redeployed without updating the app.
+4. **3-Tier Microservices:** Mobile app, Laravel API, and FastAPI ML service are independently deployable.
+Models can be retrained and redeployed without updating the app.

-4. **Smart Caching:** Backend caches ML results by input hash.
+5. **Smart Caching:** Backend caches ML results by input hash.
 Same questionnaire answers or same image = instant cached response.
 Reduces server costs and improves UX.

-5. **Culturally Appropriate Design:** Pink-themed UI designed for women in Kigali.
-Risk levels include actionable next steps relevant to the Rwandan healthcare system (e.g., "Visit your nearest health facility").
+6. **Culturally Appropriate Design:** Pink-themed UI designed for women in Kigali.
+Risk levels include actionable next steps relevant to Rwanda's healthcare system (e.g., "Visit your nearest health facility").

+### Clinical Validation

+MamaCare implements the **Breast Cancer Risk Assessment Tool (BCRAT)**, also known as **The Gail Model**, which is scientifically validated and endorsed by the National Cancer Institute (NCI).

+**Current Scope:**
+- Model validated for US populations (White, Black/African American, Hispanic, Asian/Pacific Islander)
+- May underestimate risk for certain populations

+**Future Priority:**
+- Local validation with Rwandan women
+- Refinement of risk thresholds for Sub-Saharan African populations
+- Partnership with local clinics for clinical outcome tracking

 ### Impact